skypjack/entt/docs/md/entity.md

 registry.destroy(view.begin(), view.end());
 ```

-In both cases, the `create` member function accepts also a list of default
+In all cases, the `create` member function accepts also a list of default
 constructible component types to assign to the entities before to return.
 It's a
-faster alternative to the creation and subsequent assignment of components in
+faster alternative to the creation and subsequent assignment of components.
-separate steps.

 When an entity is destroyed, the registry can freely reuse it internally with a
 slightly different identifier.
 In particular, the version of an entity is
-increased each and every time it's discarded.<br/>
-In case entity identifiers are stored around, the registry offers all the
-functionalities required to test them and to get out of them the information
-they carry:
+increased after destruction.<br/>
+Users can probe an identifier to know the information it carries:

 ```cpp
 // returns true if the entity is still valid, false otherwise